rafal-majewski/sveltekit-app-template/README.md

 ### Test the application

-Tests can be found in the `test` directory.
+The tests can be found in the `test` directory.
 [Vitest](https://www.npmjs.com/package/vitest) is used to run and write the tests.

 To run the unit tests: